mobilepadawan/Speakit-JS/README.md

 }
 ```

-The `getVoices()` method is a process built with JS Promises.
-Take care and apply an effective control to the `.then()` and `.catch()` methods.
+The `getVoices()` method is asynchronous and utilizes JS Promises.
+Ensure effective error handling using the `.then()` and `.catch()` methods.

-#### Reproducing an audibly text
+#### Reproducing Audible Text

-The `.readText()` method must receives the first two parameters. **The first parameter** is the text to reproduce.
-It can be a Static text as the sample below or, of course, a text provided by a textInput, textArea, or another HTML element.
-Be sure to send a clean text.
-Do not send HTML tags or similar because of we do not know the unpredictable behaviour of the different voices.
+The `.readText()` method requires the first two parameters. **The first parameter** is the text to be reproduced.
+It can be a static text as shown in the sample below or, alternatively, text provided by a `textInput`, `textArea`, or another HTML element.
+Ensure that the text is clean and does not contain HTML tags or similar, as different voices may exhibit unpredictable behavior.

-**The second parameter** is the ISO code language for the selected voice: `es-MX`, `en-US`, `it-IT`.
+**The second parameter** is the ISO language code for the selected voice: `es-MX`, `en-US`, `it-IT`.

-**The third parameter** is optional and represents the voice object according the type of tone or accent selected by the available voice list.
-For example: you are using `Microsoft Edge` to test your webapp and select the `en-HK` as the language to reproduce an audibly text.
-In the voices available list, you select `Microsoft Sam Online (Natural) - English (Hongkong)`.
+**The third parameter** is optional and represents the voice object corresponding to the selected tone or accent from the available voice list.
+For example, if you are using `Microsoft Edge` to test your webapp and select `en-HK` as the language to reproduce audible text, you may choose  `Microsoft Sam Online (Natural) - English (Hongkong)`.

-You can send this information as the third parameter and `Speakit JS` will try to acquire the `SpeechSynthesisUtterance` to reproduce audibly the accent according you selection.
-If you don't send this third parameter, Speakit JS will select the default voice language to reproduce the text.
+You can provide this information as the third parameter, and `Speakit JS` will attempt to retrieve the `SpeechSynthesisUtterance` to audibly reproduce the accent according to your selection.
+If you do not provide this third parameter, `Speakit JS` will use the default voice language to reproduce the text.

 ```javascript
 Speakit.readText("This is a text to an audibly reproduce through the JavaScript SpeechSynthesis.",